(Editor’s note: This post was originally published in 2016 and has recently been updated for accuracy and relevance)

 Implementing data backups and redundancy procedures is complex, and can be expensive if you are setting everything up on site.
 Downtime is very costly to your business, so mitigating its impact is a great concern.
 You’ll need space to store large, expensive equipment and stringent redundancy procedures.

-These providers handle a huge volume of data.
+Cloud-based phone systems handle a huge volume of data.
 Therefore, they must deliver a higher quality of redundancy protection and disaster recovery.
-Downtime is less frequent for a cloud-based setup, and is fixed more quickly in case of a problem.
-Many providers boast a 99%+ percentage of uptime on their service level agreements upon signing up.
+Downtime is less frequent for a cloud-based setup and is fixed more quickly in case of a problem.
+Many providers boast greater than 99.99% percentage of uptime on their service level agreements upon signing up.

 Security and privacy

 Though the move to a completely virtual call center is certainly not for everyone, adopting cloud-based call center software means taking small steps towards a greener operation.

 The important part of setting up your call center is picking the software which best suits your needs and activity.
 The next step is learning how to implement cloud-based call center software and make the switch in the smoothest way possible.